 - Baby too small (SGA)

-- Too little amniotic fluid (low AFI) or too much fluid (polyhydramnios)
+- Too little amniotic fluid (low AFI) or too much fluid (polyhydramnios) in the amniotic sac

 - Cholestasis (a blockage of your bile duct in pregnancy which can be dangerous)